places-app/places-app-location-service/README.md

 # location-service

-What it does
-This location service is a lean nodejs server with 2 main API routes:
+This service is a lean server to store and retrieve users' current and previous location

 ## Getting Started
 Clone and install dependencies: